 Imagine a three-week day camp hosted on your own church campus and run by your own high school students.
 It’s MUCH more than just having students help with vacation bible school.
-For over 25 years, Camp Hope has provided new curriculum and training to congregations.
-Our Vision for Camp Hope is to be the best strategy for congregations to develop young Christian leaders doing justice, who serve God as servants in their neighborhood and in the world.
+For almost 30 years, Camp Hope has provided new curriculum and training to congregations.
+Our vision for Camp Hope is to be the best strategy for congregations to develop young Christian leaders doing justice, who serve God as servants in their neighborhood and in the world.

 Take a look at what a typical day of Camp Hope looks like!

 Here is a sample of what the Camp Hope Daily Rotation Schedule is like.

 Camp Hope is passionate about Four Core Values:

 …as demonstrated by youth leading the daily activities with the support and training by adult mentors.
 Students are equipped, empowered and encouraged to be the Camp Hope staff.

 They are EQUIPPED each year with a staff training including how to lead 15 different bible stories, classroom management and creating a safe fun community for the kids.

 They are EMPOWERED by being given the opportunity to lead activities and teach bible stories for young campers.

 They are ENCOURAGED by an adult mentor in the congregation as well as other staff members.